ocf/ocfweb/ocfweb/docs/docs/about.md

 ## What do we do?

-The Open Computing Facility provides free computing services to student, faculty, and staff, ranging from printing to expiration-free web space to Unix shell accounts to email.
+The Open Computing Facility provides free computing services to students, faculty, and staff, ranging from printing to expiration-free web space to Unix shell accounts to email.
 Furthermore, the OCF operates a highly frequented long-hours computing lab with a generally high volunteer-staff-to-user ratio